dsicher/demo-bot/README.md

 ### Step 7: *Edit your settings*

-Open a text editor and create a file in the root directory of this project called `.env`.
+Back in the finder, drag the demo-bot-x.x.x folder onto Sublime Text in your dock.

+In the left column, control-click on the root directory of this project and create a new file.
+Save the file and name it ".env".
 The file name should include the dot prefix.
-The entire name of the file is `.env`.
-There is no additional file extension.
-Type in `token=` then your new token so that the contents of the file looks like this:
+Click "yes" if you get a dialogue box about filenames beginning with a period.
+In the file, type "token=" and paste your slack token from Step 6 so that the contents of the file looks like this:

     token=xoxb-fffffffffff-PfN6HCc7L6kVHqTU3eTS1Csc